wvwatson/backbone-jasmine/README.md

     rails g backbone_jasmine:install

-Follow the instructions listed.
-You'll need to edit your application.js file If you have any wierd js that is not in your asset pipeline, you'll need to add it to your jasmine.yml file manually
+Follow the instructions listed during the install.
+You'll need to edit your application.js file If you have any weird js that is not in your asset pipeline, you'll need to add it to your jasmine.yml file manually Right now there only models and collections are generated.
+More to come.

     Rails g

-will print all of your generator commands, including backbone_jasmine
+will print all of your generator commands, including those for backbone_jasmine

 ## Contributing